GraphicsBlast

 GLuint vbo[3];

 These variables will be used to store the position of the camera within our world.
-For now, our camera is positioned at (0, 0, 0) - on the origin of our world space coordinate system.
+For now, our camera will be positioned at (0, 0, 0) - on the origin of our world space coordinate system.

 Remember that the units of the world are whatever you want them to be.
 If you want your world to be based on meters, feet or light years, it doesn't matter.
-Just make sure that you use it consistently throughout your code.
+Just make sure that you use the same unit consistently throughout your code and models.

 As we plan for our world coordinate system to have X forwards, Y to the left, and Z upwards, we need to update our rendered square's vertex coordinates.
 As things currently stand, they all have a Z value of zero, and vary in the other two axes, so they would be laying flat on the floor in our world.

-Let's adjust them so that the square "stands-up" in our world.
+Let's adjust them so that the square "stands-up".
 Remember, these are the coordinates of a model so should be in model space, centred on the origin.
 They'll be positioned within the world by the model matrix.

 GLfloat vertices[] =